DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Prerequisites

-Before adding OpenTelemetry instrumentation libraries set the `DD_TRACE_OTEL_ENABLED` environment variable to `true`.
+Before adding OpenTelemetry instrumentation libraries, set the `DD_TRACE_OTEL_ENABLED` environment variable to `true`.

 <div class="alert alert-warning">
 When replacing an existing Datadog instrumentation with its OpenTelemetry equivalent, remember to disable the